cybozu-go/placemat/docs/resource.md

     - `raw`: Raw (and empty) block device.
     - `vvfat`: DataFolder resource for QEMU VVFAT volume.
 - `ignition`: [Ignition file](https://coreos.com/ignition/docs/latest/configuration-v2_1.html).
-- `resources`:  `cpu` and `memory` resources to allocate to the VM.
+- `cpu`: The amount of virtual CPUs.
+- `memory`: The amount of memory.
 - `smbios`: System Management BIOS (SMBIOS) values for `manufacturer`, `product`, and `serial`.
 If `serial` is not set, a hash value of the node's name is used.
-- `bios`: BIOS mode of the VM.
+- `uefi`: BIOS mode of the VM.
-    - If not specified: The VM will load Qemu's default BIOS (SeaBIO) and enable iPXE boot by a net device.
+    - If false: The VM will load Qemu's default BIOS (SeaBIO) and enable iPXE boot by a net device.
-    - If `uefi` is specified: The VM loads OVMF as BIOS and disable iPXE boot by a net device.
+    - If true: The VM loads OVMF as BIOS and disable iPXE boot by a net device.

 ### `image` volume